masasin/masasin.github.io/docs/index.md

 This is also reflected in my hobbies, which include [learning languages](cv/languages), automating things around me, hiking, exploration, and learning many new [skills](cv/skills).

-My fascination with space extends beyond the realm of a hobby.
-In 2016, driven by this passion, I stepped out of my comfort zone and applied to become an astronaut.
-Though my path led me back to Python and robotics, this experience illustrates my readiness to take on unconventional challenges and my constant pursuit of knowledge in the broad spectrum of science.

 I am currently looking for a new challenge.
 As a holder of the EU Blue Card, I'm equipped to embark on new professional endeavours immediately upon fulfillment of employment and visa prerequisites.